Whirlpool Duet Front-Load Washing Machine Repair Guide

 - This is the most common Duet washer error code!
-The F9E1 long drain error is referring to duration not length. if it takes longer than 8 minutes to drain your highly water efficient washer then ether the drain system is pugged up with who knows what or the drain pump is having a problem.
+The F9E1 long drain error is referring to duration, not length.
+If it takes longer than 8 minutes to drain your highly water efficient washer then ether the drain system is pugged up with who knows what or the drain pump is having a problem.
 The best way I have found to deal with the water when your washer’s drain pump isn’t working is to use a shop vac and pull from the drain hose.
 If that works the your pump is highly suspect.
-If it doesn’t work then you almost certainly have a clog in your Duet washer’s drain system and the pump may be fine.
+If it doesn’t work then you almost certainly have a clog in your Duet washer’s drain system and the pump may be okay.

 Clear Stored Duet Error & Fault Codes